Joshua Ibarra

-Joshua Bryan Ibarra Edge (born 26 January 1995) is an American-born Mexican professional basketball player for Dewa United Banten of the Indonesian Basketball League (IBL), and the Mexican national team.
+Joshua Bryan Ibarra Edge (born 26 January 1995) is an American-born Mexican professional basketball player for Fuerza Regia de Monterrey of the Liga Nacional de Baloncesto Profesional (LNBP), and the Mexican national team.

 Early life and college career

 Ibarra played college basketball for Houston Christian University.
 He played 89 games averaging 10.2 points and 7.1 rebounds per game.

 Career

 Ibarra made his debut in the 2019 season with the Fuerza Regia de Monterrey to play in the LNBP.
 In 2021 season he joined Panteras de Aguascalientes.
 In 2022 season he signed with Plateros de Fresnillo.
 In 2022–23 BCL Americas, he joined Brampton Honey Badgers.
 In January 2024, he joined Changwon LG Sakers of the Korean Basketball League, replacing Assem Marei until February 18.
 In 2024 season he arrived to Marinos de Oriente.
 The same season he signed with Diablos Rojos del México were the team won the season championship.